Little Deaths (film): Reception

-Critical reception has been mixed to positive.
+Peter Martin of Twitchfilm wrote "There's sick and twisted, and then there's Little Deaths" and commented that the extreme activities depicted might not be entertaining for some but that it was "more than the ordinary horror flick."
 Shock Till You Drop and FEARnet both gave predominantly positive reviews, with Shock Till You Drop commenting that "as a whole, Little Deaths is ultimately one of the best horror anthologies I've ever seen, not the least of which because it ignores the pretense of a framing device in favor of ideas that bind its segments more tightly together than a wraparound story ever could".